CNET 5442 - Sports Analytics through Data and Networks - Spring 2026

 Class 1: Wed.
 Jan.
 7, 2026

-Introduction to the course and semester goals: Sports as complex systems; why sports are data-rich laboratories.
+Introduction — Sports as Complex Systems: Why sports are data-rich laboratories.

 Week 2